Widiskel/skel-crypto-agent/README.md

 # Sentient Narrative Agent

 ## 📜 Overview

-The **Sentient Narrative Agent** is a modular AI agent designed to analyze market narratives in the cryptocurrency space.
-It connects to a powerful Large Language Model (LLM) to provide insightful responses and integrates with real-time data sources to inform its analysis.
+The **Sentient Narrative Agent** is a sophisticated, modular AI agent designed to analyze and discuss market narratives in the cryptocurrency space.
+It leverages a powerful Large Language Model (LLM) for natural language understanding and generation, combined with real-time data providers to deliver insightful, context-aware responses.

-This initial version serves as a robust foundation, capable of handling general queries, fetching live trending crypto data from CoinGecko, and communicating its status through a structured event pattern.
-The project is built using the `sentient-agent-framework` with a clean, modular, and scalable architecture.
+This agent features an advanced architecture that includes:
+* An LLM-based intent classifier to understand user requests in multiple languages.
+* An internal, session-based memory manager for stateful, multi-turn conversations.
+* A "tool-use" capability, allowing it to fetch and reason about real-time market data from CoinGecko.
+* A structured event system (`EventBuilder`) for detailed, real-time communication with the client.

 ## ✨ Core Features

-* **LLM Integration**: Connects directly to Fireworks AI to stream responses for general-purpose questions.
-* **Real-time Market Data**: Fetches and displays formatted, real-time trending cryptocurrency data from the CoinGecko public API.
-* **Structured Event Communication**: Uses a custom `EventBuilder` to communicate the agent's state (`START`, `FETCH`, `SOURCES`, `FINAL_RESPONSE`), allowing for a rich and interactive client-side experience.
-* **Modular Provider Pattern**: External services (like the LLM and CoinGecko) are abstracted into separate "provider" classes, making the agent easy to extend with new data sources.
-* **Welcome Message**: Greets the user with a welcome message on an empty initial prompt.

-## ⚡ Event Pattern

-Instead of returning a single, monolithic response, this agent communicates its workflow through a series of distinct events.
-This allows any client application to provide users with real-time feedback on the agent's progress.

-The primary events include:
-* **`START`**: Signals that the agent has begun processing a request.
-* **`FETCH`**: Indicates that the agent is fetching data from an external source (e.g., "fetching trending coins from CoinGecko").
-* **`SOURCES`**: Provides metadata about the data sources used (e.g., `{"provider": "CoinGecko", "count": 15}`).
-* **`FINAL_RESPONSE`**: Delivers the final, user-facing answer, which can be a block of text or a stream of text chunks.
-* **`ERROR`**: Emits a structured error message if something goes wrong.

-This pattern is managed by the `EventBuilder` class in `utils/event.py`.
+* **Conversational Memory**: Maintains an internal chat history for each session (`activity_id`), allowing for contextual follow-up questions.
+* **LLM-Powered Intent Classification**: Intelligently determines user intent (e.g., a data request vs. a general chat question) to provide the most relevant response.
+* **Hybrid Response Generation**: For data-specific queries (like "trending"), it fetches real-time data from CoinGecko, uses Python to format it into a precise table, and then instructs the LLM to generate an insightful narrative around that data.
+* **Structured Event Communication**: Emits a rich set of events (`INFO`, `FETCH`, `SOURCES`, `FINAL_RESPONSE`, `ERROR`) so that any client application can display a detailed, step-by-step progress of the agent's actions.
+* **Fully Modular & Scalable**: Built with a clean `src` layout and a provider pattern that makes it easy to add new data sources (like NewsAPI) or capabilities in the future.

 ## 🚀 Setup and Installation